mtwasetku-ui/physioto/src/content/blog/falls-prevention-balance-exercises.md

 ### Can a physiotherapist supervise these exercises during a home visit?

 Yes — and for many patients, particularly those at higher fall risk or with more complex balance problems, supervised sessions are significantly more effective than unsupervised training alone.
-A home visit from Physio to Home allows Michael to observe your technique, correct errors in real time, and progress your programme at the right pace.
+A home visit from Physio to Home allows Micheal to observe your technique, correct errors in real time, and progress your programme at the right pace.
 Sessions can be funded through Medicare, My Aged Care, NDIS, and private health insurance.

 ---